grrr-amsterdam/grrr-utils/README.md

 ## Documentation

-Please see the [functions directory](https://github.com/grrr-amsterdam/grrr-utils/tree/master/functions) for available functions.
+See the [API documentation](https://github.com/grrr-amsterdam/grrr-utils/tree/master/docs) for all available functions.

-TODO: add documentation for included functions.

 ## Usage with build tools